01bbae/NLPPartofSpeech/Paper.md

 ## HMM Tagger

-So a common model to apply statisical methods to determine Part of Speech tags are Hidden Markov Model.
+A common model to apply statisical methods to determine Part of Speech tags are Hidden Markov Model (HMM).

+A hidden markov model consists of 4 parts.

+1. Hidden States
+2. Observable States
+3. Transitional Probabilities
+4. Emission Probabilities

+They have similar in nature to a finite state machine.

+To describe how a HMM works, lets suppose that the hidden state represent weather and the observable states represented someone's mood that day.

 ---